p-przybylek/BigData-Apache-Project/README.md

 ### Technology stack

 The project will be the flow of data from [Free News API](https://free-docs.newscatcherapi.com/) and [Twitter API](https://developer.twitter.com/en/docs/twitter-api).
 The data will be acquired and preprocessed by Apache NiFi (including fusion of APIs).
-Preprocessed data will be stored in Apache HBase.
-When the appropriate amount of data will be collected, the data will be batch processed by Apache Spark, and the results will be stored in Apache Hive.
+Raw and preprocessed data will be stored in HDFS.
+When the appropriate amount of data will be collected, the data will be batch processed by Apache Spark, and the results will be stored in Apache HBase.

 ### Business plan